mariascrs/mariascrs.github.io/_posts/2021-01-23-Trusted-Setup.md

 If this seems very abstract, click [here](https://isogenies.enricflorit.com/visualizations/index.html) to see some wonderful visualisations of this graph and how it's used in the SIDH key exchange, created by Enric Florit and Gerard Finol.

-# Trusted Setups in Isogeny-based Cryptography
+## The Need for a Trusted Setup

-In many isogeny-based protocols, the setup involves generating a supersingular elliptic curve whose endomorphism ring is unknown.Currently, the only way this can be done is by using a trusted third party that performs a random walk on the isogeny graph from a base curve and then forgets it.
+In many isogeny-based protocols, the setup involves generating a supersingular elliptic curve whose endomorphism ring is unknown.
+Currently, the only way this can be done is by using a trusted third party that performs a random walk on the isogeny graph from a base curve and then forgets it.

 The need for this trusted setup has been highlighted by the following two constructions: